Alum rose above challenges to help her students

 She played soccer for four years, as well as participated in the history and government club, and education club.
 She also became a member of the Special Education Honor Society of Sigma Pi Epsilon Delta.

 Following graduation, she completed her New York State certification.
-All this led her to her first teaching position right after college.
+All this led her to her first teaching position right after university.

 Advice to new students